safe-global/web3-onboard/packages/gnosis/README.md

 let trans = await wallet.instance.txs.send({txs:[tx], params})
 ```

 Note: With the `safeTxGas` you will see additional value on the `gasLimit` displayed in the Safe.
-Check [Gnosis docs](https://github.com/safe-global/safe-contracts/blob/a6504a9afdeac186a8cdb29ad68b189523c80eda/docs/safe_tx_gas.md) for full details on that computation.
+Check the [Safe docs](https://github.com/safe-global/safe-contracts/blob/a6504a9afdeac186a8cdb29ad68b189523c80eda/docs/safe_tx_gas.md) for full details on that computation.